The Daily Life of a Stonemason: Looking into the Common Practices of Shaping Stones

 • Textured

 The polishing process involves smoothing the stone surface with progressively finer abrasives, depending on the type of stone and the finish required.
-These can range from coarse diamond pads to very fine polishing powders.
+These can range from coarse diamond pads to very fine polishing powders, which Stone Benchtop Polishers should be aware of, for example.

 Fabrication and Installation of Stone Product / Measuring